 At least 10 years of security experience in the military, private industry, or law enforcement community which included conducting investigations, assessments, and report writing

-If you are interested in a position in the Security cadre, please send your resume to firstname.lastname@example.org, and include "Security" in the subject line.
+If you are interested in a position in the Security cadre, please visit FEMA Reservist to apply.